-Removal of Problem Crocodiles
+Removal of Problem Crocodiles by the Northern Territory Government

+The Northern Territory Government removes problem crocodiles from specific problem crocodile management zones in the Northern Territory: Darwin Crocodile Management Zone, Katherine Crocodile Management Zone and Borroloola Crocodile Management Zone.
+In addition to the management zones, the Northern Territory Government removes problem crocodiles at other locations upon request.
 Removed problem crocodiles are sold to crocodile farms to be consumed for skin and meat production or captured and used as stock in crocodile farms.
 Problem crocodiles are not relocated because relocated crocodiles rapidly return to the site of initial capture (Walsh and Whitehead 1993, Read et al. 2007).

-A total of 279 problem crocodiles were removed between July 2014 and June 2015 (Table 1, Figure 4).
-Whilst the vast majority of these animals were removed from Darwin Harbour, a number have been removed from the greater Darwin area and a few animals from the Katherine area and other communities.
+A total of 247 problem crocodiles were removed between July 2015 and June 2016 (Table 1, Figure 4).
+Whilst the vast majority of these animals were removed from Darwin Harbour, a number have been removed from the greater Darwin area and a few animals from the Katherine and Borroloola area and other communities.